 Growth Area - An area broadly identified for future housing and employment growth.
-A growth area may include both regeneration areas with potential for brownfield land redevelopment or the use of greenfield sites as indicated on the Core Strategy Key Diagram (KD2 Colchester Town).
+A growth area may include both regeneration areas with potential for brownfield land redevelopment or the use of greenfield sites as indicated on the key diagram (KD2 Colchester Town).